Jacob Farrell

-Jacob Brett Farrell (born 19 November 2002) is an Australian professional soccer player who plays as a left back for Portsmouth.
+Jacob Brett Farrell (born 19 November 2002) is an Australian professional soccer player who plays as a left back for A-League Men club Sydney FC on loan from club Portsmouth.

 Club career

 Central Coast Mariners

 Farrell signed a senior contract with Central Coast Mariners in November 2021, aged eighteen, after 6 years with the Central Coast Mariners Academy.
 He made his first-team debut for the Mariners in a win over Blacktown City in the 2021 FFA Cup on 13 November 2021.

 He made his A-League Men debut on 21 November 2021 in an F3 Derby against Newcastle Jets and scored a header in a 2–1 win.
 Farrell went on to be a regular starter for the Mariners in their 2021–22 season.

 Farrell came on as a substitute in the second half of the 2023 A-League Men Grand Final.
 Within fifteen minutes of coming on, Farrell earned two penalties for the Mariners, both of which were scored by Jason Cummings as the Mariners won 6–1 to claim the A-League Men Championship.

 On 1 May 2024, Farrell scored with a header in an eventual 2–0 win over Adelaide United to secure the 2023–24 A-League Men Premiership for the Mariners.
 Five days later, Farrell played in the Mariners win in the 2024 AFC Cup final.
 Farrell played a full game for the Mariners in their win in the 2024 A-League Men Grand Final and set up a late goal for Ryan Edmondson to seal the victory for the Mariners' third trophy of the season.